CSC207-UofT/course-project-trackr/phase2/accessibility.md

 ### Principle 2: Flexibility in Use

 - Our app can be used by both left handed and right handed people.
-- They can input strings with their own keyboard (regardless or language)
+- They can input strings with their own keyboard (regardless of language)
+- The font size unit is in `sp` which scales with the user preference font size defined in the OS settings, allowing users to scale the font size up or down however they wish.
 - One feature we could implement in the future is a landscape mode.
 This would provide different methods of choice for the user.
 We haven't implemented it right now to prevent the UI from breaking but this could definitely be a feature in the future

 ### Principle 3: Simple and Intuitive to Use